-Our scholarships are open to all subject areas and to all candidates who apply for a new Master's or DPhil course by the relevant January admissions deadline, whichever is relevant to your course.
+Our scholarships are open to all subject areas and to all candidates who apply for a new Master's or DPhil course by the December or January admissions deadline, whichever is relevant to your course.

 Graduate application deadline

 By applying for graduate study you will automatically be considered for a Clarendon scholarship.
 You do not need to submit any additional documents and there are no separate scholarship application forms for Clarendon.
 You must apply by the December or January admissions deadline, whichever is relevant to your course in order to be considered.
 Deadline information is available on the course pages.

 Clarendon scholarships are normally offered for the full period of fee liability.
 This is the period for which you are liable to pay course fees to the University.
 The fee liability page explains this in full, and also gives information about charges that may be applied after this period, known as continuation charges, which are not covered by the Clarendon Fund.